The following Anti-Corruption and Bribery Policy (“Policy”) was adopted by the board of directors of Morneau Shepell Inc. effective May 8, 2019.

 “Entertainment” (including, but not limited to, beverages, recreation, lodging, transportation and tickets) is an event with a specific business purpose.

-“Facilitation Payments” mean any payment to a Public Official to secure or expedite routine governmental action, for example, to expedite customs clearances; to obtain permits, licenses, or other official documents to qualify a person to do business in a foreign country; or to process routine governmental papers such as visas or work orders.
+“Facilitation payments”, which are sometimes referred to as “grease” or “speed” payments, include any payment to a Public Official in his or her personal capacity to secure or expedite routine governmental action, for example, to expedite customs clearances; to obtain permits, licenses, or other official documents to qualify a person to do business in a foreign country; or to process routine governmental papers such as visas or work orders; for clarity, facilitation payments do not include the legitimate payment of official fees paid directly to a government or agency or enterprise of the government in accordance with established fee schedules or other official documents.

 “Gift” means any item of monetary value.

-“Government” means an agency, instrument or other body of any federal, provincial, national, state or local government, including hospitals or other health facilities which are owned or operated by a government, and including regulatory agencies or government-controlled businesses or corporations.
+“Government” includes any federal, provincial, national, state or local government together with any agency, instrumentality or other body thereof including hospitals or other health facilities, research institutions, utilities, public universities or sovereign wealth funds which are owned or operated by a government, and including regulatory agencies or government-controlled or affiliated businesses or corporations.

 “Payment” refers to and includes any direct or indirect offers to pay, promises to pay, authorizations of or payments of anything of value including but not limited to, cash or cash equivalents, gifts, services, employment offers, loans, travel expenses, entertainment, political contributions, charitable donations, subsidies, per diem payments, sponsorships, honoraria or provision of any other asset, even if nominal in value.